ahmedelmahd/alx-low_level_programming/0x00-hello_world/README.md

-prints a string to the screen when prompted prints the size of any data type in bytes creates an assembly code
+prints a string to the screen when prompted prints the size of any data type in bytes creates an assembly code prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.